Week 1 postnatal

-Congratulations on your new baby!
 During this important recovery period, taking care of your body—especially your pelvic floor and core—is key.
-Here are guidelines to follow in the first six weeks after birth.

 • Options are: bellyband, tubigrip, or compression shorts/leggings.